 Skip to 1 minute and 59 secondsIt could be that we decide to go for a mindful walk.
 It could be just deciding-- and it doesn't have to be a long walk.
 Or it could be deciding to do something else in a mindful way.
 It could be that we decide to sit down and practise five minutes of mindfulness meditation and just let our thoughts about the task come and go, not having to get involved with it, just sort of sitting back for a moment and just, as it were, resetting.
 And just at the end of that five minutes, just gently open the eyes, and just gently engage the attention with whatever it is that needs our attention.

-Skip to 2 minutes and 35 secondsSo that can be a great way through the formal practise of mindfulness meditation or the informal practise of just doing something brief, but doing it mindfully for a few minutes can help us to get out of that cycle of avoidance and procrastination.
+Skip to 2 minutes and 35 secondsSo that can be a great way through the formal practice of mindfulness meditation or the informal practice of just doing something brief, but doing it mindfully for a few minutes can help us to get out of that cycle of avoidance and procrastination.

 Tips for preventing procrastination